bnfour/i3-quake-terminal/README.md

 | middle | ![](readme-images/ml.jpg) | ![](readme-images/mm.jpg) | ![](readme-images/mr.jpg) |
 | bottom | ![](readme-images/bl.jpg) | ![](readme-images/bm.jpg) | ![BR pepeLaugh](readme-images/br.jpg) |

+Left, right, top, and bottom anchors move the window so its border touches the relevant edge of the output, but does not go over it.
+Horizontal centering works like you would expect it to.
+Vertical centering is complicated (see the next table).

 #### Offset
 The window can be offset from the anchored position by a set amount of pixels on both axes.
-This can be used to emulate gaps, make the window not overlap with a bar, or just move it around for other reasons.
+This can be used to emulate gaps, make the window not overlap with a bar, or just move it around for any other reason.

 Positive X moves to the right, positive Y moves down: